• Skip to main content

 Haunted Tour In Newport KY– Learn about the spooky history of downtown Newport on this evening walking tour.

-Newport Aquarium– The sprawling aquarium has 14 galleries of underwater creatures including penguins, sharks, and stingrays.
+Newport Aquarium– The sprawling aquarium has 14 galleries of underwater creatures, including penguins, sharks, and stingrays.
 1 Aquarium Way

 Newport Gangster Walking Tour– Follow a local historian around town to learn about Newport’s seedy past that once rivaled Vegas in terms of bootlegging and gambling.

-New Riff Distilling– A longtime favorite of the Kentucky Bourbon Craft Tour, this distillery hs been creating spirits since 2014 but is especially known for its rye, which uses heritage grains.
+New Riff Distilling– A longtime favorite of the Kentucky Bourbon Craft Tour, this distillery has been creating spirits since 2014 but is especially known for its rye, which uses heritage grains.
 24 Distillery Way

 Where to Stay in Newport